-The brake light switch is properly adjusted when the brake light comes on just before braking takes effect.

-Turn the adjusting nut while holding the brake light switch in place.
+The brake light, which is activated by the brake pedal and brake lever, should come on just before braking takes effect.
+The brake light switch for the brake pedal can be adjusted as follows, but the front brake light switch should be adjusted by a Yamaha dealer.
+Turn the rear brake light switch adjusting nut while holding the brake light switch in place.
 To make the brake light come on earlier, turn the adjusting nut in direction (a).
 To make the brake light come on later, turn the adjusting nut in direction (b).

-- 1. Brake light switch - 2.
-Brake light switch adjusting nut
+- 1. Rear brake light switch - 2.
+Rear brake light switch adjusting nut